ath0rus/PTP-Chat-App/README.md

 - [ ] setup ip address retrival or address system
 - [ ] setup automatic port switching and detection (detect if a port is being used and hop to another ip)
 - [ ] state to the user what ip they can be contacted on

+## Disclaimer
+Copyright 2023 ath0rus media.
+Licensed under Apache 2.0.
+Use at your own risk.
+Not liable for misuse.
+Acknowledge/compensate if of beneficial use.